Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 - We kept important context in the data

 After cleaning, we saved the dataset as `cleaned_data.xlsx`.

 <br><br>
+# Visualizations Reflection – Week 6
+## Our Visualizations

+###

+---
+###

+<br><br>
+# Presentation Reflection – Week 7
+## Our Presentation

+### We're Done!

+We’ve officially wrapped up our presentation on parathyroid imaging after several weeks of research, data cleaning, analysis, and design.
+The goal was to explore how well different medical scans (like SPECT/CT, 4D CT, Sestamibi, Ultrasound, and MRI) help doctors detect parathyroid issues before surgery.

+---
+### What We Did

+Our story was built around a simple but important question:

+> “Which imaging scan gives the most accurate and useful information for parathyroid surgery?”

+To answer that, we:
+- Pulled real hospital imaging data spanning over 13 years
+- Cleaned and organized it for analysis
+- Evaluated each imaging type based on five key things:
+  - **PPV** (how often the scan is right when it says there's a problem)
+  - **Sensitivity** (how well it detects problems when they exist)
+  - **Concordance** (how well the scan matched what surgeons found)
+  - **Localization** (whether it found the problem at all)
+  - **Success rate** (overall usefulness of each scan)

+We created clear visuals to help tell the story, showing where each scan type performed well and where it didn’t.

+---

+### What We Learned

+No scan is perfect.
+Some scans (like Sestamibi) are super reliable when they say something’s there, but they miss a lot of cases.
+Others (like SPECT/CT) catch more cases but sometimes make mistakes.
+The best strategy?
+Combine scans.
+That gives doctors the best chance of success in surgery.

+---

+### Why This Matters

+Our visual storytelling helps doctors, patients, and even data scientists understand the strengths and weaknesses of these scans.
+In the real world, this kind of insight can lead to better healthcare decisions and better outcomes for patients.

+---

+### Final Thoughts

+This project helped us practice data storytelling from start to finish finding a story in the data, building the visualizations, and wrapping it all together into a meaningful presentation.
+We're proud of how it turned out.

+<br><br>
 # Daily Progress Logs